 That’s spurred some people to invest in their own backyard chickens, says Stephanie Peterson, owner of Fruit of the Coop near Brandon, South Dakota, which sells eggs to restaurants and specialty stores.
 Peterson has a flock of about 225 chickens and buys eggs at wholesale from other nearby flocks.

 Peterson says data’s not out yet on new backyard chicken ownership since egg prices have spiked, but she has noticed an increased interest.
 “I teach all the backyard chicken-keeping classes for the area, and for 2023, my class sizes have doubled and I’m teaching twice as many classes,” she says.

-At-home chicken ownership spiked at the beginning of the pandemic in March 2020 but has remained consistent since then, says Chris Lesley, the editor of Chickens & More Magazine and the author of Raising Chickens: The Common Sense Beginner’s Guide to Backyard Chickens.
-People have become increasingly interested in keeping chickens, even in cities and suburbs, due to enhanced interested in organic food, understanding where food comes from and concerns about the environment, Lesley explains.
+It’s a trend that has been on the rise since the start of the pandemic in 2020, says Chris Lesley, editor of the website Chickens and More and author of Raising Chickens: The Common Sense Beginner’s Guide to Backyard Chickens.
+People have become increasingly interested in keeping chickens, even in cities and suburbs, due to enhanced interest in organic food and understanding where food comes from, as well as concerns about the environment, Lesley says.

 Raising backyard chickens is also about the quality of the eggs, Peterson says.
 Pasture-raised eggs are tastier and cook up fluffier than commercially produced eggs and have a darker yellow or orange yolk.